Financial Institutions and Fintech Licensing in the EU

 Additional Corporate Income Tax The taxable profits of credit institutions, calculated on the basis of non-taxable income, allowable and limited deductions (excluding the amount of increased deductions for research and experimental development costs, the amount of tax-free reductions for the production of a film or part thereof, the amount of aid granted and the amount of losses of previous tax periods deductible from income for the tax period) is taxed at the rate of 5 percent of the additional income tax for credit institutions.
 Main Tax Benefits and Exemptions |

-Branch Tax Rate (%) starting from 01st.
-January 2026 | 17% (general rate), 7% | The 7% rate applies to the following entities:
+| Branch Tax Rate (%) starting from 1 January 2026 | 17% (general rate), 7% | The 7% rate applies to the following entities:

-1. Entities where gross annual revenue is less than EUR 300,000.
+1. Entities where the gross annual revenue is less than EUR 300,000.
 This rule does not apply when the total number of employees and the total annual income exceeds these limits in the following cases:

 2. Cooperative societies (cooperatives) whose income during the tax period comprises more than 50 percent income from agricultural activities, including the income of cooperative societies (cooperatives) from the sale of agricultural products produced by their members.
 3. In certain other cases in accordance with Article 5 paragraph 7 of the Law on Corporate Income Tax.
 The 0% tax rate applies to newly registered entities for the first and second tax period and only for an entity whose participant(s) is/are a natural person(s), if: